When you suffer damage due to a medical error, it is not always clear who exactly is liable: the doctor, the hospital or both.

 A surgeon makes a mistake in a private clinic outside the hospital.

-→ The clinic or the doctor themselves can then be liable.
+→ The clinic or the doctor may then be liable.

 What if multiple parties are involved?

-Sometimes different specialists work together on one treatment —for example the general practitioner, specialist, and anesthesiologist.
+Sometimes different specialists work together on a single treatment — for example, the general practitioner, a specialist, and the anesthesiologist.

-If something then goes wrong, it may turn out that multiple parties are liable.
+If something then goes wrong, it may happen that multiple parties are liable,

-The law states that if it is not exactly clear who made the mistake, all parties involved can be jointly and severally liable.
+The law provides that if it is not exactly clear who made the error, all involved parties can be jointly and severally liable.

-This means that as a patient you have the right to hold one of them accountable for the entire damage, after which they can decide amongst themselves who pays which part.
+This means that as a patient you have the right to hold any one of them liable for the full damages, after which they can determine among themselves who pays which part.

 Hospital liability for errors by support staff